serhan-yilmaz/RoKAI/src/data_preprocessing/readme.md

 For phosphosite-phosphosite interaction network, we use the co-evolution and structure distance evidence provided by [PTMcode](https://ptmcode.embl.de/data.cgi).
 For co-evolution network, we only use sites with relative residue conservation score (rRCS) greater than 90%.
 See [PTMcode help page](https://ptmcode.embl.de/help.cgi) and the [MATLAB script used to parse PTMcode data](load_ptmcode_networks.m) for more information.
 ### 4 - Combining (mapping) network data
 To obtain the network data used in RoKAI, we use a [MATLAB script](combine_functional_networks.m) to combine the kinase-substrate annotations from PhosphositePlus protein-protein interactions from STRING, and phosphosite level interactions from PTMcode.
 For mapping these datasets together, we employ several steps:
-##### Mapping Ensembl protein identifiers to UniprotKb
+#### Mapping Ensembl protein identifiers to UniprotKb
 In order to create the kinase-kinase interaction network, we map the string protein identifiers (ENSP) to psp kinase identifiers (UniprotKB).
 We obtain the ensembl protein to uniprotkb id mappings using [Uniprot mapping tool](https://www.uniprot.org/uploadlists/).
-The [results of the query (run on 2020-04-04)](../../data/string_proteins_uniprotkb.tab) are provided with the repository..
+The [results of the query](../../data/string_proteins_uniprotkb.tab) are provided with the repository.
+#### Mapping PTMcode Gene Identifiers to UniprotKb
+In order to map the phosphosite level interaction network of PTMcode to the known phosphosites in PSP, we first map the gene identifiers used in PTMcode to PSP protein identifiers (UniprotKB).
+We obtain the gene name and ensg to uniprotkb id mappings using [Uniprot mapping tool](https://www.uniprot.org/uploadlists/).
+The [results of the query](../../data/ptmcode_genes_uniprotkb.tab) are provided with the repository.
 ### 5 - Preparing sample phospho-proteomics data